-R&D expenses in the three-month period ended November 30, 2020 amounted to \$6,795,000 compared to \$3,877,000 in the comparable period of Fiscal 2019.
-The increase during the fourth quarter of Fiscal 2020 was largely due to the development of our oncology platform, the F8 Formulation and multi-dose pen injector, and spending related to the development of tesamorelin for the treatment of NASH in the general population as well as regulatory expenses and increased medical education initiatives in Europe in preparation for the Trogarzo[®] launch.
+R&D expenses in the three-month period ended November 30, 2021 amounted to \$8,678,000 compared to \$6,795,000 in the comparable period of Fiscal 2020.
+The increase during the fourth quarter of Fiscal 2020 was largely due to the development of our oncology platform, including the Phase 1 trial for TH1902, the F8 Formulation and multi-dose pen injector, and spending related to the development of tesamorelin for the treatment of NASH in the general population as well as regulatory expenses and increased medical education initiatives in Europe in preparation for the Trogarzo[®] launch.